Thursday December 23, 2021

 Dry Trimming Cannabis

-Those who live in dryer environments (or those using machine trimmers) often opt for dry trimming to prolong the curing process.
+Those who live in drier environments (or those using machine trimmers) often opt for dry trimming to prolong the curing process.
 By leaving larger leaves on the plants for four to 10 days, buds can dry out slower and thus more evenly, resulting in a smoother, more flavorful experience.

 Dry trimming marijuana simply requires that the bud be manicured after the fan leaves have had a chance to dry out.
 The process is more tedious because the leaves have dried and curled back into the buds at this point but can still be done fairly quickly by first pulling the fan leaves off then shaping the buds to the desired shape.
 After trimming, either hang to finish drying or place buds in air-tight containers to begin the curing process.